ivanhofer/typesafe-i18n/README.md

 > npm run typesafe-i18n
 ```

-Take a look at this [demo repository](https://github.com/ivanhofer/typesafe-i18n/tree/main/examples/node) to see how to run the generator node process.
+Passing [options](#options) to the generator is possible by creating a `.typesafe-i18n.json` file in the root of your workspace.

 #### running the generator in CI/CD